MetPX/sarracenia/doc/sr_subscribe.1.rst

 A user stop the **foreground** instance by simply using <ctrl-c> on linux or use other means to kill the process.

+After a configuration has been refined, *start* to launch the component as a background service (daemon or fleet of daemons whose number is controlled by the *instances* option.)
+If multiple configurations and components need to be run together, the entire fleet can be similarly controlled using the `sr(8) <sr.8.rst>`_ command.

+To have components run all the time, on Linux one can use `systemd <https://www.freedesktop.org/wiki/Software/systemd/>`_ integration, as described in the `Admin Guide <Admin.rst>`_ On Windows, one can configure a service, as described in the `Windows user manual <windows/Windows.rst>`_

 The actions **cleanup**, **declare**, **setup** can be used to manage resources on the rabbitmq server.
 The resources are either queues or exchanges. **declare** creates the resources. **setup** creates and additionally binds the queues.